akerlytics/akerlytics.github.io/_pages/en/about.md

 ### Intent and roadmap for tracking this issue

 The intent is for this effort to be an *open source* living document repository.
-Thi website is hosted and stored with the service of *GitHub*.
+This website is hosted and stored with the service of *GitHub*.
 Since the whole project is located there, any one can request to participate, see [contribute](todo).

 ---